KristoferGab/reality-check/README.md

 ## Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.
-You will need to explain what value each of the features provides for the user, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

 We have included several features in this one-page website about the different tech realities out there.
 These features will be categorized in separate titles to enhance its intended use and functions.

 ### Existing Features